xylous/settle/doc/SETTLE_MANUAL.md

 - `settle query --project "" --title ".*word.*"` returns all notes that are in the main Zettelkasten (the empty-string project) and have the word `word` within their title.

+- `settle query --project main --title ".*word.*"` is exactly the same as above, but uses the project-alias `main`.

 - `settle query --formatting "[%p] %t" --link_sep " | "` is the same as the
     default format.
 Note that, since no links are printed, the separator is